KamranDjourshari24/SQL-Projects/README.md

-# SQL-Projects
+# SQL-Assignments
-Here are all the projects I have completed in INST 327, a database course at UMD.
+Here are all the assignments/labs I have completed in INST 327, a database course at UMD.